jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorial_jazzeditor/tutorial_jazzeditor.md

-Similarly, in the Web IDE, you can use the **Deploy** button (see the IDE screenshot above) to manually deploy whatever you are working in the Web IDE to BlueMix. **Note**: The **Deploy** button in the Web IDE deploys the current state of your code in your Web IDE, whereas Auto-Deploy deploys from what is checked into the repository.
+Similarly, in the Web IDE, you can use the **Deploy** button (see the IDE screenshot above) to manually deploy whatever you are working in the Web IDE to BlueMix. **Note**: The **Deploy** button in the Web IDE deploys the current state of your code in your Web IDE, whereas auto-deploy deploys from what is checked into the repository.

 Whether you are using command line tools or the Web IDE,